PopGenClustering/Clumppling/README.md

 This is the GitHub repository for the program ***Clumppling*** (CLUster Matching and Permutation Program that uses integer Linear ProgrammING), a new framework for aligning clustering results of population structure analysis.

-> Current version **v 0.1.0 (beta version)**.
+Current version **v 0.1.0 (beta version)**

+> The current version has been tested on Windows 10 with Python 3.8 to 3.10, Ubuntu 20.04 LTS with Python 3.10, and MacOS 13 with Python 3.11.
 >
-> The current version has been tested on Windows 10 with Python 3.8.0, Ubuntu 20.04.5 LTS with Python 3.10.12, and , MacOS 13.0 with Python 3.11.4.
+> **Detailed instructions can be found in [the pdf Manual](Clumppling_Manual.pdf).**
+>
+> Questions and feedback are welcome.
+Contact Xiran Liu at xiranliu@stanford.edu.
+---
 ## Online Notebook (no need to download and install)
 An online Colab notebook is available [here](https://colab.research.google.com/drive/1PiM5pUKm9cx-dCz0YLWwaJcNcTQHyUm8#offline=true&sandboxMode=true).
+Running *Clumppling* from this notebook does not require downloading or installing the program locally.

-You may upload the input files (e.g., the example files provided [here](input), run the program by following the instructions in the notebook without needing to code, and download the results directly.
+You may upload the input files (e.g., the example files provided [here](input)), run the program by following the instructions in the notebook, and download the results directly.

+---

 ## How to Install
 Open your favorite shell (i.e. command line interpreter), or get one if you do not have one yet.